mongodb/docs/source/includes/upgrade-path-onprem-upgrade.rst

      - Upgrade Path

-   * - 2.0 or later
+   * - 3.4.x

-     - |onprem| supports direct upgrades from version 2.0.x.
-Use this tutorial to upgrade directly to 3.4.0.
+     - 1. Use this tutorial to upgrade from |onprem| 3.4.x to version 3.6+.

+   * - 2.x

+     - 1. Upgrade from |onprem| 2.0.x to version 3.4.x.
+For the specific
+          upgrade path for your version, refer to :v3.4:`v3.4 upgrade documentation </tutorial/nav/upgrade-application>`.

+       #.
+Use this tutorial to upgrade from |onprem| 3.4.x to version
+          3.6+.

-   * - 1.8 or earlier
+   * - 1.8.x or earlier

-     - 1. Follow the appropriate upgrade path to upgrade your version to 2.0.
+     - 1. Follow the appropriate upgrade path to upgrade your version to 2.0.x.
 For the specific upgrade path for your version, refer to :v2.0:`v2.0 upgrade documentation
           </tutorial/nav/upgrade-application-daemon>`.

        #.
+Upgrade from |onprem| 2.0.x to version 3.4.x.
+For the specific
+          upgrade path for your version, refer to :v3.4:`v3.4 upgrade documentation </tutorial/nav/upgrade-application>`.

-Once upgraded to 2.0.x, use this tutorial to upgrade to 3.4.0.
+       #.
+Use this tutorial to upgrade from |onprem| 3.4.x to version
+          3.6+.

 There are no supported downgrade paths for |onprem|.